Financial and Taxation Statistics for Enterprises (AFTS)

-While QFS and GBE data were collected at the enterprise level, the administrative corporate taxation data, on the other hand, were collected at the non-consolidated single legal entity level.
+While QFS data were collected at the enterprise level, the administrative corporate taxation data, on the other hand, were collected at the non-consolidated single legal entity level.
 Data for single legal entities belonging to a corporate family (multi-legals) are then rolled up to the enterprise level.

 At the micro level, several checks are performed on the data to verify internal consistency and identify extreme values.
 At the macro level, the data are subjected to a detailed quality review process, including a comparative analysis to prior year; material errors are thereby identified and corrected.

 Imputation for complete non-response is performed by two general methods.
 The preferred and most common method makes use of historical information about the non-responding unit and current trends in principal characteristics of similar units.
 When historical information is not available, such as in the case of births, a donor of similar size and industry is substituted for the missing unit.